mcharb54/double-dealer/src/pages/archives/2019-09-17_dialogues-of-scamander.md

 backroad: /dialoguesofscamander/
 date: 2019-09-17T14:41:02.215Z
 cover_image: /img/polycrates.jpg
-title: Dialogues of Scamander
+title: DIALOGUES OF SCAMANDER
 writer: Marvin Lear
 ---
 <h2 style="text-align: center; font-weight:bold; color: inherit;">Editors' Note</h2>

 _The story below appeared in issue 3 of "The Double Dealer."_

-_While we wish we could provide more details about the author of the following story, what information we have comes from an issue of another defunct literary magazine "The Dial"_:
+_While we wish we could provide more details about the author of the following story, what information we have comes from an issue of a defunct literary magazine "The Dial"_:

 "_Marvin Lear is the nom-de-plume of an American editor whose published volumes have attracted the notice of the discriminating._"